-Ryan Mountain is right in the center of the park and while it’s not the tallest mountain in Joshua Tree, Ryan Mountain is the most prominent with the beautiful 360-degree view from the summit.
-This hike is short but it’s incredibly steep and goes up the entire way, so don’t take it lightly.
+Ryan Mountain is right in the center of the park, and while it’s not the tallest mountain in Joshua Tree, Ryan Mountain is the most prominent with the beautiful 360-degree view from the summit.
+This hike is short, but it’s incredibly steep and goes up the entire way, so don’t take it lightly.
 Once you get to the summit, you’ll be able to look out over the park and see the rock formations and all the Joshua trees dotting the landscape below you.
-It’s also a great place for sunset, but make sure you bring a flashlight for the way down.
+It’s also an excellent place for sunset, but make sure you bring a flashlight for the way down.

 4. Barker Dam

 Barker Dam, which is the most popular trail in the park, is a short easy to access path.
-It’s one of the only trails in the park that has water you can see and it takes you to a historic dam from the early 1900’s.
-If you happen to go in the springtime when it’s filled with water, it’s awesome to see the reflections and the rocks behind it.
-If you only have a short amount of time in the park, this is a great trail as it lets you see some of Joshua Trees’ best features such as the Joshua Trees and all the crazy rock formations.
+It’s one of the only trails that has water you can see, and it takes you to a historic dam from the early 1900s.
+If you happen to go in the springtime when it’s filled with water, it’s fantastic to see the reflections and the rocks behind it.
+If you only have a short amount of time in the park, this is a great trail as it lets you see some of the park’s best features such as the Joshua Trees and all the crazy rock formations.

 5. Wall Street Mill

-Wall Street Mill is my fifth stop, and it’s accessed from the same parking lot as Barker Dam.
-The hike to Wall Street Mill is two miles round-trip; on the way, you’ll go by a few abandoned rusted old cars, which are cool for photography.
-Then when you get to the mill itself, you can walk all around it, and it’s actually pretty well-preserved.
+Wall Street Mill is my fifth recommendation, and it’s accessed from the same parking lot as Barker Dam.
+The hike to Wall Street Mill is two miles round-trip.
+On the way, you’ll go by a few abandoned rusted old cars, which are cool for photography.
+Then when you get to the mill itself, you can walk all around it, and it’s pretty well-preserved.
 You can’t go in it, but you can get some great views walking around the historic structure, and it’s a fun short hike in Joshua Tree.

 6. Key’s Ranch

-Keys Desert Queen Ranch is an old homestead from the early 1900’s that’s only accessed by a volunteer led tour a few days a week.
+Keys Desert Queen Ranch is an old homestead from the early 1900s that’s only accessed by a volunteer led tour a few days a week.
 The tour is generally Friday, Saturday, and Sunday, but check the website for details.
 This tour books up fast, and there’s only one each day.
-In order to get a ticket for it, you have to go to the visitor center in Twentynine Palms.
-I recommend getting there early if you really want to see it as the tickets do sell out fast.
-When you get to Keys Ranch, the guide will take you past the locked gate and then walk you around the property giving you tons of history over the course of about an hour and a half.
+To get a ticket for it, you have to go to the visitor center in Twentynine Palms.
+I recommend getting there early if you want to see it as the tickets do sell out fast.
+When you get to Keys Ranch, the guide will take you past the locked gate and then walk you around the property, giving you tons of history over about an hour and a half.
 It’s a great tour, and it’s well worth the $10 to see this well-preserved homestead in the middle of the park.